5 Easy Breakfast Recipes for Healthy Snacks on the Go

 Yes, you can boil or steam sweet potatoes the night before and reboil it for a few minutes in the morning.

 Sweet Potatoes Varieties

 By the way, sweet potato comes in many varieties from the yellow flesh to the more intense deep purple.
-The darker colored flesh has more nutritional content and has the special anticancer properties.
+The darker colored flesh has more nutritional content and has special anticancer properties.
 So, the darker colored flesh is a better buy.

 2. Sweet Corn For Breakfast

 Sweet corn is another food for a healthy breakfast.
 It has antioxidants beta-carotene and lutein, the carotenoids that prevent eye diseases.
 It has Vitamins B and C, fiber, magnesium, and potassium.
-It has the right amount of protein and carbohydrate to kickstart your day.
-Despite its name, the sugar content is much lower than most fruits - for example, an apple has four times more sugar than a sweet corn!
+It has the right amount of protein and carbohydrates to kickstart your day.
+Despite its name, the sugar content is much lower than most fruits - for example, an apple has four times more sugar than sweet corn!
 But best of all, it is gluten-free.